opal-nova/opal-nova.github.io/README.md

 1: Make personal access token for CI/CD
   * Go to [User Settings](https://github.com/settings/profile)-> [Developer Settings](https://github.com/settings/apps) -> Personal Accesses Tokens -> [Tokens (classic)](https://github.com/settings/tokens)
   * Click [Generate new token (classic)](https://github.com/settings/tokens/new) (<- you can just jump to this directly)
-  * Give the token a new token note so that you understand what this is for.
+  * Give the new token a note so that you understand what this is for.
   * Set the expiration to no expiration (You are doing something that could cause you a security issue here, it's up to you to keep this secure and rotated.
 You should research what this token does and understand the risks involved in these tokens.)
   * Copy the newly generated personal access token (PAT) Don't lose this, you will need it later.
   * Repo Settings ⚙ -> Security (left side) -> Secrets and variables -> Repository secrets -> New Repository secret